The Guide on How to Choose a Web Development Tech Stack

 Assess Future Scalability Demands

 If you start with a small feature set but keep in mind the prospective growth plans, then it is viable to opt for tech stack that can align with your expansion.
+Usually, the hired CTO has to make such important calls.
 Depending on your vision, there are two paths to achieving the necessary scalability level:

 - Horizontal scaling (adding new computational power to handle the rising amount of requests);